Orderflow Auction System

 Liquidation Buffer System

-The Atlas buffer system provides priority access to liquidations:
+The Auction buffer system provides priority access to liquidations:

-1. Buffer Mechanism: A 10 basis point (0.1%) buffer gives Atlas transactions priority for liquidations.
+1. Buffer Mechanism: A 10 basis point (0.1%) buffer gives auction transactions priority for liquidations; implemented in BPS as 9990.

-2. Implementation: When Atlas transactions are detected via transient storage, liquidation health checks apply the buffer.
+2. Implementation: When Auction transactions are detected via transient storage, liquidation health checks apply the buffer and shifts borderline positions into liquidable range in a narrow window.

 3. Benefits: